 Alice NightOne by Philips (Respironics)

-The team at Singular Sleep has tested and compared all of the most popular HST devices on the market, including the three above.
+Our sleep clinic has tested and compared all of the most popular HST devices on the market, including the three above.
 Patients often reported to us that the ARES was uncomfortable and sometimes left tell-tale marks on their foreheads.
-The ApneaLink Air and Alice NightOne are very similar, but Singular Sleep chose the Alice NightOne as our featured device because it provides information on body position during the night, which the ApneaLink does not.
-This data is important because the degree of sleep apnea can vary in different body positions and this additional information can influence the treatment options that are available to patients, if they test positive for OSA.
+The ApneaLink Air and Alice NightOne are very similar, but Singular Sleep chose the Alice NightOne as our featured device because it provides information on body position during the night, which the ApneaLink did not.
+This data is important because the degree of sleep apnea can vary in different body positions and this additional information can influence the treatment options that are available to patients if they test positive for OSA.

 The Alice NightOne has only three components: